-To ask the Minister of Agriculture, Fisheries and Food when he last met the president of the National Farmers Union; and what subjects were discussed.
+asked the Minister of Agriculture, Fisheries and Food when he expects to meet the president of the National Farmers Union.